-I was on my Wild West trip to Udaipur and other cities nearby.
+I was on my Western India trip to Udaipur and other cities nearby.
 Ultimately I was so stuck with the scenery I saw in Udaipur, I didn’t feel like seeing any other city in Rajasthan.
-After a day of visits to city palace, Lake Palace, there was something I was missing.
-I didn’t mind traveling alone, infact it was great.
+After a day of visits to the city palace, Lake Palace, there was something I was missing.
+I didn’t mind traveling alone; it was great.
 Udaipur is full of lakes,

 On our way to Mount Abu, we saw the setting of a famous song in QSQT; I wished my dear friend was around to experience the feeling alongside me.